AnBowell/whittaker-eilers/README.md

 # Whittaker-Eilers Smoothing and Interpolation
 **The Whittaker-Eilers smoother is the perfect smoother.** It offers extremely quick, efficient smoothing with built-in interpolation via weights on each measurement.
-This crate provides a sparse-matrix implementation for additional speed and memory efficiency and can handle both equally and unequally spaced measurements
+This crate provides a sparse-matrix implementation for additional speed and memory efficiency and can handle both equally and unequally spaced measurements.

 ---